• Skip to primary navigation

 Fruit Pizza Cookies with Cream Cheese Frosting

 These fruit pizza cookies will be the hit of your next gathering!
-Delicious sugar cookies, yummy cream cheese icing, and your favorite fruit makes this a great dessert for groups of people!
+Delicious sugar cookies, yummy cream cheese frosting, and your favorite fruit makes this a great dessert for groups of people!

 Ingredients